-The Duzy Customs has dual brake styles and comes with a parent handle to help little ones stay upright.
-It has folding pedals for storage and comes with spoke wheels in a variety of different sizes and five different colors.
+The Dynacraft Duzy Customs has many features, including dual brake styles and a parent handle to help little ones stay upright.
+It has folding pedals for storage and comes with spoke wheels in various sizes and five different colors.
 It features rubber handgrips and a roller pad on the handlebar.

-There isn't much to dislike about this bike and compared to the competition, it fared well.
+There isn't much to dislike about this bike, and compared to the competition, it fared well.
 We imagine some kids won't like the number plate, but this accessory is optional and easy to skip.
 We think this is a good option for parents on a budget or looking for something with a handbrake for prepping for future bikes.

-This bike is one of the heavier options in the group, so it might not be the first choice for petite riders.
+This bike is one of the heavier options in the group, so it might not be the first choice for smaller riders.
 That said, a three-year-old tester managed to transition from a balance bike to this option with nary a hiccup.
-Also, the print on in the user manual is oddly tiny, which can make reading the setup instructions harder than they need to be.
-Overall, we love this sturdy, well-constructed bike and experience tells us it will last for years making the slightly higher than average price worth the cost of admission.
+The print of the user manual is oddly tiny, making reading the setup instructions harder than they need to be.
+Overall, we love this sturdy, well-constructed bike, and the experience tells us it will last for years, making its slightly higher price worth the cost of admission.

 Why You Should Trust Us

-Our pedal bike review is led by Bob Wofford, Senior Review Anlyst and father of 7.
+Our pedal bike review is led by Bob Wofford, Senior Review Analyst, and father of 7.
 Bob spends a lot of time outdoors and on his bike commuting to work when the weather permits in the great mountains of Colorado.
-Bob has led our other bike related reviews and has assembled almost every product that has come through the BabyGearLab doors over the last 8 years.
-The team also includes Wendy Schmitz, Senior Review Editor and mother of 2 bike riding fiends.
+Bob has led our other bike-related reviews and has assembled almost every product through the BabyGearLab doors over the last eight years.
+The team also includes Wendy Schmitz, Senior Review Editor and mother of 2 bike-riding friends.
 Wendy reviewed and assessed Bob's testing results to help determine bike ranking and award winners.
-Each bike was tested side-by-side with the competition for ease of assembly, features, quality and more to help you make buying decision you'll be happy with.
+Abriah Wofford joins the team with assembly and testing analysis for this update.
+Abriah has been with BabyGearLab since 2015.